-If you’re thinking about buying or upgrading your commercial vehicle or truck, buy a fuel-efficient vehicle.
-A fuel-efficient commercial vehicle or truck car can save you many thousands of dollars, depending on how many kilometres it does, in fuel and running costs and significantly reduce your greenhouse and air pollution emissions.
+If you’re thinking about buying a commercial vehicle or truck, buy a fuel-efficient vehicle.
+A fuel-efficient commercial vehicle or truck car can save you many thousands of dollars, depending on how many kilometres it does, in fuel and running costs and significantly reduce your greenhouse gas and air pollution emissions.

 The Truck Buyers Guide has lots of useful information about how to choose a cost-efficient commercial vehicle or truck.
 Sometimes the least expensive truck can cost the most money in the long run if it uses too much fuel or needs a lot of maintenance.
 The overall cost of a small truck can be more than double its purchase price when running costs such as fuel, maintenance and other expenses are factored in.

-Efficient driving will not only reduce the amount of fuel you use, saving you money, but will also cut down on unnecessary wear and tear on the vehicle and the amount of pollution your vehicle generates.
+Efficient driving reduces the amount of fuel you use, saving you money, and also cuts down on unnecessary wear and tear and the amount of pollution your vehicle generates.

 - Driving smoothly and carefully can lead to reductions in fuel consumption of between 5 to 10 % and in some cases by as much as 30%.